kudiges01/NetworkIntrusionDetection/README.md

 ### NetworkIntrusionDetection
-Application of machine learning techniques to determine intrusion detectionin networks
+Application of machine learning techniques to determine intrusion detection in networks

 **Author**
 Sid Kudige